tifabi/100DaysOfMLCode/ML_Algorithms/Linear_Regression/README.md

 ### BreakDown with References

-r is the correlation coefficient and represents the strength of the linear relationship between x and y [(2)](https://onlinecourses.science.psu.edu/stat501/node/256/)

-An r of 0 means here that the two variables are not linearly correlated,

    * r quantifies the strength of a linear relationship [(1)](https://onlinecourses.science.psu.edu/stat501/node/258/), not just that there is a relationship.

-negative r tells us that as one variable gets big the other gets small, and positive r says that both variables get bigger together.

 A regression line allows us to predict y based on the relationship between X and y.
 Two common definitions of "prediction":